luna-alves-dev/luna-alves-dev/README.md

   <image alineg=center alt="html5" src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />
 </div>
   <br/>
-🇧🇷 I'm Brazilian and I'm currently studing 👩‍🎓 at Trybe.
-I'm learning the Fundamentals of Web Development at the moment.
+🇧🇷 I'm Brazilian and I'm currently studing 👩‍🎓 at Trybe.I am currently learning Frontend Development, and have completed Fundamentals of Web Development.
 I'm currently in an career transition.
 I am experienced in health research, hold a Master's and Doctorate degree in Health Science, and a Post-Doctorate (PhD) study involving Big Data.
 I’m an enthusiastic person who loves learning about technology 💻, I love plants 🌵🌿, reading 📖, enjoy sharing moments and, I have a great sense of humanity.
 <br/>
 <br/>
 📫 How to reach me: luna.alves.dev@icloud.com